DylanGeldenhuys/Landmark-detection-for-tsetse-fly-wings/README.md

 NOTE: within each jupyter notebook there may be file paths that need to be changed to the location of the downloaded data from data dyrad.

-All other files in the route directory are explained below for your convenience. analysis-resnet.ipynb - generates pot for errors and procrustes analyses analysis-segnet.ipynb - generates pot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset
+All other files/folders in the route directory are explained below for your convenience. analysis-resnet.ipynb - generates pot for errors and procrustes analyses analysis-segnet.ipynb - generates pot for errors and procrustes analyses landmarks_dataset.ipynb - classes for generating and loading the dataset